Damp (structural): Diagnosis of rising damp

 The first step in assessing damp is to check for standing water.
 Removing water with good drainage will remove any form of dampness.
 Once done, and dampness remains, the next step is to look for the presence of a damp-proof course.
 If a damp-proof course is present, it is likely to be functioning, as the materials from which damp proof courses are manufactured tend to have a long lifespan.
 However, it should be acknowledged that there are cases where existing damp proof courses fail for one reason or another.

 One indicator that is often used to determine if the source of dampness is rising damp (rather than other forms of dampness) is to look for the presence of salts – in particular a tell tale "salt band" or "tide mark" at the peak of the damp's rise.
 This is not a reliable method as salts and dampness can enter the fabric of the wall in other ways – e.g. unwashed sea sand or gravel used in the construction of the wall.

 If there is no damp-proof course and rising damp is suspected (tide mark, moisture confined to lower section of wall etc. ...) then a number of diagnostic techniques can be used to determine the source of dampness.
 BRE Digest 245 states that the most satisfactory approach is to obtain samples of mortar in the affected wall using a drill and then analysing these samples to determine their moisture and salt content to assist in providing appropriate remedial building solutions.
 The fact that this technique is destructive to the wall finish often makes it unacceptable to homeowners.
 It is for this reason that electrical moisture meters are often used when surveying for rising damp.
 These instruments are unable to accurately measure the moisture content of masonry, as they were developed for use on timber, but the reading patterns that are achieved can provide useful indicators of the source of dampness.

 Rising damp treatment

-In many cases, damp is caused by "bridging" of a damp-proof course that is otherwise working effectively.
-For example, a flower bed next to an affected wall might result in soil being piled up against the wall above the level of the DPC.
-In this example, moisture from the ground would be able to ingress through the wall from the soil.
-Such a damp problem could be rectified by simply lowering the flower bed to below DPC level.

 Where a rising damp problem is caused by a lack of a damp-proof course (common in buildings over approximately 100 years old) or by a failed damp-proof course (comparatively rare) there are a wide range of possible solutions available.
 These include: